pawaters/dating-app/README.md

 **Stack:**
 Node.js, Express, React, Redux, Material UI and PostgreSQL.
 Socket.io for chat.
-OAuth for
+OAuth.
+Docker (docker-compose).
 Architectural pattern: MVC.
 Basically:
 - View: The react front end part, each with components for each part
 - Models: db. (no ORM like Mongoose allowed by subject)